salvatob/HicHacHoe/tech_doc.md

 # Technical Documentation

-This project is separated into three main parts:
+The project is separated into three main parts:

 ---